-Highlight the box beside Sensitivity and press the Jule button.
+Highlight the box beside Sensitivity and press the F/II button.
 You will be able to select from 1 (low sensitivity) to 5 (high sensitivity).

 Highlight the box beside Min.
-Blocks and press the JIII button.
+Blocks and press the FIII button.
 You will be able to set the number of sensor blocks that must be activated.
+Setting the Min Blocks will only be available if Motion Search is selected.

-Once you set your desired search conditions, highlight Search and press the F/II button to display the search results in the Motion Search screen.
+Once you set your desired search conditions, highlight Search and press the Jil button to display the search results in the Motion Search screen.
 Selecting Cancel exits the screen without saving the changes.